nnh242/100-days-of-code/log.md

 **Today's Progress**: edited ReadME.md for CBJournal.
 **Thoughts**: thinking to redo the UI and UX for this CB Journal.
 API definitely has a limitation in terms of number of job posts, it is too bad the Dice API got taken down in October of 2017, they had more params to mine data from, I was going to do a map API as well to show who is hiring in a map.
 Google API is next.
 This CB Journal is definitely useful and worth the time to flesh out.
 Getting a Node Server hooked up to this will allow full CRUD operation on the app instead of simple AJAX Get call to the external Github Jobs API.
 There are a lot to do for this app to flesh it out and bring it up to the level of other projects in my portfolio.
 **Link to Work**: [CB Journal](https://github.com/nnh242/Career-Bullet-Journal)

+### Day 46:
+**Today's Progress**: discovered watchandcode.
+Tried it out.
+I will recommend this to any new student of JS out there.
+**Thoughts**: sticking with JavaScript to gain super proficiency at it is my goal for the next 50 days till the end of this challenge.